 - Medical Expenses

-For 2013, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 10% of adjusted gross income (7.5% for taxpayers age 65 or older).
-This is an increase from 2012 when it was only 7.5% for all taxpayers.
+For 2014, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 10% of adjusted gross income (7.5% for taxpayers age 65 or older).

 - State Taxes

-If you anticipate a state income tax liability for 2013 and plan to make an estimated tax payment most likely due in January, consider making the payment before the end of 2013.
+If you anticipate a state income tax liability for 2014 and plan to make an estimated tax payment most likely due in January, consider making the payment before the end of 2014.
 However, too high a payment could lead towards being subject to the alternative minimum tax so keep that in mind.
-Note that the election to deduct as an itemized deduction state and local sales taxes instead of state and local income taxes is scheduled to expire at the end of 2013.
+Note that the election to deduct as an itemized deduction state and local sales taxes instead of state and local income taxes has expired at the end of 2013 and has not yet been reinstated.

 - Qualified Higher Education Expenses

-Unless Congress extends it, the up-to-$4,000 above-the-line deduction for qualified higher education expenses will not be available after 2013.
-Consider prepaying eligible expenses if doing so will increase your deduction for qualified higher education expenses.
-Generally, the deduction is allowed for qualified education expenses paid in 2013 in connection with enrollment at an institution of higher education during 2013 or for an academic period beginning in 2013 or in the first 3 months of 2014.
+Unless Congress extends it, the up-to-$4,000 above-the-line deduction for qualified higher education expenses expired at the end of 2013.
+If it is reinstated, consider prepaying eligible expenses if doing so will increase your deduction for qualified higher education expenses.

 As the year-end nears, a taxpayer’s approach to minimizing or eliminating the 3.8% surtax will depend on his/ her estimated income and net investment income for the year.
 Some taxpayers should consider ways to minimize (e.g., through deferral) additional net investment income for the balance of the year, others should determine if they can reduce income other than unearned income, and others should consider ways to minimize both.